elucian/bee/syntax/structure.md

 **Alias**

-You can create an alias for a qualifier or for specific members:
+You can create an alias for a scope qualifier or for specific members:

 ```
 alias qualifier := folder_name.file_name